-These are the parameter values that give the theoretical model its best fit to the U.S. data.
-How good a fit is it?
-Either output growth is underpredicted or capital growth overpredicted, as remarked earlier (and in the theory of growth, a half a percentage point is a large discrepancy).
-There are interesting secular changes in manhours per household that the model assumes away, and labor's share is secularly rising (in all growing economies), not constant as assumed.
+These are the parameter values that give the theoretical model its it?
+Either output growth is is best fit to the U.S. data.
+How good a fit underpredicted or capital growth overpredicted, as remarked earlier (and in the theory of growth, a half a percentage point is discrepancy).
+There are interesting secular changes in large a manhours per household that the model assumes away, and labor's share is secularly rising (in all growing economies), not constant as assumed.
 There is, in short, much room for improvement, even in accounting for the secular changes the model was designed to fit, and indeed, a fuller review of 8With the parameter values described in this paragraph, the half-life of the approximate linear system associated with this model is about eleven years.